 EARLOBES FOR MINORS

-So, you’ve decided to allow your little one to get their ears pierced.
+So, you’ve decided to allow your little ones to get their ears pierced.
 We’re excited, they’re excited!
 However, there are some things to consider before bringing them in to get them pierced.

 We like to pierce your child at around age 7, however, we can technically pierce as young as age 5.
-You, the parent, ultimately knows your child the best.
+You, the parent, ultimately know your child the best.

 Please note: we will not pierce anyone under 5 years of age, even earlobes.

-We do not pierce anything other than earlobes on anyone 5-12 years of age
+We do not pierce anything other than earlobes on anyone 5-15 years of age.

-Before you book an appointment, we need to ensure that your child is able to do a few things before we will agree to pierce them:
+Before you book an appointment, we need to ensure that your child can do a few things before we will agree to pierce them:

 1. Your Child Needs to be Able to Sit Very Still During the Procedure.